 The ICEHOTEL in Swedish Lapland remains famous the world over as the original, and simply the best, hotel made purely from ice and snow.
 Located in Jukkasjarvi, 200km north of the Arctic Circle, the ICEHOTEL remains one of the most stylish hotels in the world and certainly the coolest!
 It is built to a new design each winter, melting back into the River Torne in spring after it has captured the hearts of those who have visited or stayed within its beautifully crafted walls.

-Discover The World has been operating holidays to Swedish Lapland for 23 years, two years before the ICEHOTEL opened its reindeer-skin doors to its first clients, so we know this region extremely well.
-The 2014-15 season will be the twenty third construction and promises to be more special than ever before.
+Discover The World has been operating holidays to Swedish Lapland for 25 years, two years before the ICEHOTEL opened its reindeer-skin doors to its first clients, so we know this region extremely well.
+The 2014-15 season will be the 24th construction and promises to be more special than ever before.
 It will feature designs by artists from 15 countries and alongside the 20 ice rooms and 8 snow rooms will be 16 Art Suites, 1 Deluxe Suite and Northern Light suites.
 Accommodation at the ICEHOTEL»

-The ICEHOTEL complex includes the surreal ICEBAR as well a fine restaurant in a cosy wooden building.
+The ICEHOTEL complex includes the surreal ICEBAR as well as a fine restaurant in a cosy wooden building.
 Immaculately presented meals often feature reindeer, elk, grouse and Arctic char and the desserts are truly wicked!
 Complemented by an excellent wine list, the ICEHOTEL Restaurant offers fine dining in a very fine setting.
 There is also a Champagne bar in the restaurant.
-Further to this, around a 10-minute walk from the ICEHOTEL is the Homestead restaurant, open evenings for hearty a la carte meals.
+Further to this, around a 10-minute walk from the ICEHOTEL is the Homestead restaurant, open in the evenings for hearty a la carte meals.
 This large log cabin, with wooden tables and chequered tablecloths has a very welcoming and rustic feel.